lmarzen/dice-mosaic/README.md

 # dice-mosaic
 Generate dice mosaics from jpeg/png images.
 Written in C.

-Default options will attempt to read from 'input.jpg' in the same directory, scale the image by 0.05, then convert each pixel to grayscale before generating a dice mosaic using a mix of black and white dice and saving the dice mosaic to 'output.png'.
+Default options will attempt to read from 'input.jpg' in the same directory, scale the image by 0.05, then convert each pixel to grayscale before generating a dice mosaic using  black die(w/ white dots) and saving the dice mosaic to 'output.png'.

-For all black die(w/ white dots) use './dice-mosaic -g b'

 For all white die(w/ black dots) use './dice-mosaic -g w'

+For a mix of black and white die use './dice-mosaic -g m'.

 GNU General Public License v3.0.